-(Judges 4:5) She used to sit under the palm tree of Deborah between Ramah and Bethel in the hill country of Ephraim; and the sons of Israel came up to her for judgment.
+(Judges 4:5) She held court under the Palm of Deborah between Ramah and Bethel in the hill country of Ephraim, and the Israelites went up to her to have their disputes decided.

 As a judge, Deborah did not sit at a city gate as was the custom of the elders of a city who decided cases between citizens at the gate.
 She probably camped in an oasis type setting well-known as the Palm of Deborah: well-known because of who she was.
 As a judge, similar to Moses and those he appointed under him, she settled cases as in a court of law between disputants.
 Perhaps most of those who went to her for judgments were from the tribes of Ephraim, Naphtali, and Zebulun, since the Israelites were still twelve tribes and not yet united under a king until the time of King Saul.
 The country of Ephraim is quite prominent in the Book of Judges.